SmartHomeGuys/Bluetooth-Proxy/README.md

 This is a Bluetooth (BLE) Proxy for Home Assistant which does not need a cable, so gone are the days with trying to make excess cable look tidy!

-We know alot of homes these days have USB sockets everywhere from being on wall power sockets, behind your TV, on your Xbox, your internet router or a spare socket on a power extension lead, this device lets you plug in the Bluetooth Proxy straight into those for a cable free look.
-We have designed it to be as small as possible so it's discreet in your home.
+Alot of homes these days have USB sockets everywhere from being on wall power sockets, behind your TV, on your Xbox, your internet router or a spare socket on a power extension lead.
+This device lets you plug in the Bluetooth Proxy straight into those for a cable free look.
+We have designed it to look good and be as small as possible so it's discreet in your home, and therefore should pass the spouse approval test.

+We offer a number of variants on our eBay site:
+ - USB-A straight
+ - USB-C straight
+ - USB-A right angle connector so the stick points down making it very discreet when used on wall power sockets that have USB-A ports. (available mid Nov 2025)

 <p align="center">
 Add Product images here